-The closing of some courthouses due to the COVID-19 (coronavirus) pandemic has pushed many people into a new personal frontier they aren’t quite prepared for by having to make appearances in virtual hearings.
+The closing of some courthouses due to the COVID-19 (coronavirus) pandemic has pushed many people into a new personal frontier they aren’t quite prepared for by having to make appearances in virtual hearings for their divorce, child custody, child support, or other family law matters.
 But by planning ahead and making sure some minor preparations are done, this often-uncomfortable forum can work in your favor.
 Regardless if you are an attorney or appearing on your own behalf, these tips can help you look your best and be more effective.

 Take The Tech Factor Out

 To effectively participate you must have the proper technology available and reliable Wi-Fi.
 Test out the Wi-Fi connections, audio, and picture quality ahead of the hearing.
 Judges are people too and are not immune to getting frustrated with people who are not adept at using basic technology.
 You don’t want their frustration to bleed over into the findings in your hearing.